jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

 ----

 ********************************************************************************************
-make a python test driven development environment
+how to manually make a python test driven development environment
 ********************************************************************************************

 * I open a terminal in the Integrated Development Environment (IDE) then use mkdir_ to make a folder/directory for the project